isabella232/experience-manager-headless-adaptive-forms.en/help/create-a-headless-adaptive-form.md

 ---
 # Create a Headless adaptive form using Adaptive Forms editor {#create-a-headless-adaptive-form-using-adaptive-forms-editor}

 AEM Forms as a Cloud Service offers a user-friendly editor to create Headless Adaptive Forms.
 With over 24 components available, you can easily create a form by dragging and dropping components in the editor.
 Additionally, the Rules editor allows you to add validations to your form fields.
-Peform the following steps to create a Headless adaptive form using Adaptive Forms editor:
+Perform the following steps to create a Headless adaptive form using Adaptive Forms editor:

 ## Before you start: